 While staying in the guest house in Thapathalli, Kathmandu, I guess I was the only vegan there.
-Moreover, staying in a different land, for the first time isn’t that much simple.
-It wasn’t that much easy for me to adapt the things, however it wasn’t very different from my land.
-But still there were some sort of problems that I had to face.
+Moreover, staying in a different land, for the first time isn’t that simple.
+It wasn’t that easy for me to adapt the things, however, it wasn’t very different from my land.
+But still, there were some sort of problems that I had to face.
 The food cooked at the guest house was delicious, at least for other people, especially those from S. Korea.
-Staying at that place, made me realise how to deal with situations in such scenarios, however, I had experience of staying at hostels at eating whatever was cooked.
-After staying for a day, I realised I need to go out for finding food in Kathmandu.
+Staying at that place, made me realize how to deal with situations in such scenarios, however, I had the experience of staying at hostels at eating whatever was cooked.
+After staying for a day, I realized I need to go out for finding food in Kathmandu.

 Finding Food in Kathmandu – An Expedition

 When we were passing through Durbar Square, Kathmandu, we visited this food corner.
-Pizza, noodles, momo and lot other fast food stuffs.
-And finally we ordered a plateful momos.
+Pizza, noodles, momo, and a lot other fast foodstuffs.
+And finally, we ordered a plateful momos.
 That was the first time I tried fried momos.
 The sauce was so delicious, spicy, and tangy.
 I just fell in love with the red and green sauce.
 That was a moment I wanted to go back and try them again.
 I often eat momo here in Gurgaon, but the experience there was really different.
 The momos were good enough.
 But that didn’t stop my hunger for Indian food.

-One fine evening, we found a small restaurant at the corner of the market in Jamal.
-I don’t remember its name, but it has aloo puri and aloo pathantha.
+One fine evening, we found a small restaurant in the corner of the market in Jamal.
+I don’t remember its name, but it has alu puri and aloo parantha.
 I was so excited to relish and cherish every bite that I didn’t bother to wonder about the taste it had.
-After reaching there, I somehow realised, it all was worth finding food in Kathmandu.
-We had aloo parantha there and felt satisfied.
+After reaching there, I somehow realized, it all was worth finding food in Kathmandu.
+We had alu parantha there and felt satisfied.

 When we were on our way back to India (New Delhi), we stopped by a small fast food restaurant run by two ladies.
 We got in and were welcomed by that sweet smiling young lady.
 The place was good; we even got to look into their kitchen.
 And we ordered two big size burgers.
 The big size burger, I wondered how to take a bite and I got my hands and lips in the red tangy sauce.
 It was good.
 We wanted to order more but we were running out of time.
 While on the mission of finding food in Kathmandu, we collected visiting cards of the places and decided to go back someday and visit them again.
 However, it’s been three years; we haven’t been able to go there.